arenarium/battleground_core/README.md

 ### Unit tests

-start the database server (if you have not yet done so):
+Start the database server (if you have not yet done so):
 ```
 docker-compose -f docker-compose.dev.yml up -d
 ```

-for all the tests to pass, there should be some data in the database, to do this run
+For all the tests to pass, there should be some data in the database, to do this run
 ```
 python battleground/utils/start.py
 ```